tableau/connector-plugin-sdk/docs/index.md

 When you create a connector, you can add customizations to the connector, use the connectivity test harness to validate the connector behavior during the development process, and then package and distribute the connector to users.
 This document describes the files that make up a connector.

-# What is a connector?
+# What is a Connector?

 A connector is a set of files that describe: